Endrick (footballer, born 1995)

-Endrick dos Santos Parafita (born 7 March 1995), simply known as Endrick, is a professional footballer who plays as an attacking midfielder or a forward for V.League 1 club Cong An Ho Chi Minh City.
+Endrick dos Santos Parafita (born 7 March 1995), simply known as Endrick, is a professional footballer who plays as an attacking midfielder or a forward for Malaysia Super League club Star City.
 Born in Brazil, he plays for the Malaysia national team.

 Club career

 Early career

 Endrick began his career as a footballer with the Brazilian club Ypiranga in 2014.

 Campinense Clube

 In 2015, Endrick moved to another club in Brazil, Campinense.

 Santa Rita

 Later that same year in 2015, Endrick moved to the Angolan club Santa Rita de Cássia.

 Apollon Limassol

 On 8 August 2016, Endrick began his career in Europe by joining the Cypriot First Division club Apollon Limassol.

 AEZ Zakakiou (loan)

-On 9 August 2016 after the day he moved to Apollon Limassol, Endrick was loaned out to AEZ Zakakiou until the end of the 2016–17 season.
-He make his debut for the club on 21 August in a 3–1 win over Ethnikos Achnas.
+On 9 August 2016, the day he moved to Apollon Limassol, Endrick was loaned out to AEZ Zakakiou until the end of the 2016–17 season.
+He made his debut for the club on 21 August in a 3–1 win over Ethnikos Achnas.